 “DevOps is a cultural movement where both key stakeholder groups (software developers and IT operations) agree that software is not really adding any value until it is used by somebody – customers, clients, employees, etc,” says Eveline Oehrlich, chief research director at DevOps Institute.
 “Due to this, both teams are ensuring together that software is delivered with speed and quality.”

 [ Want DevOps best practices?
 Watch the on-demand webinar: Lessons from The Phoenix project you can use today. ]

 2. DevOps empowers developers

 “It’s commonly stated that DevOps allows for faster delivery to production by implementing and leveraging automated processes.
-To me, it’s far more fundamental,” says Jai Schniepp, director of secure DevOps platforms at Liberty Mutual.
+To me, it’s far more fundamental,” says Jai Schniepp, senior product owner, secure DevOps platforms at Liberty Mutual.
 “DevOps empowers developers to own, run, and manage the end-to-end delivery of an application or piece of software.
 It eliminates the confusion around ownership and drives team toward an automated, developer-managed infrastructure.”